This roasted vegetable ratatouille is a tasty and healthy meal packed with fresh veggies! Plus, it’s almost entirely hands-off.

 Ratatouille with chickpeas

 If you’re serving your roasted vegetable ratatouille alongside an alternative protein then you can skip the chickpeas if you like, but I do recommend them – they add another lovely texture to the dish, and turn it into an awesome meal in its own right.
+This chickpea casserole is so hearty!

 Rich tomato sauce